 Property owners should consult their attorney for legal advice in matters involving Illinois Drainage Law.
 McHenry County Department of Planning & Development is not able to provide legal advice nor does the department enforce Illinois Drainage Law.

+Maintenance activities may be exempt from the McHenry County Stormwater Management Ordinance but may have to meet rules or restrictions under Illinois Drainage Law.
+Please consult an attorney regarding any questions on maintenance activities.
 Some development activities allowed under Illinois Drainage Law may still require local, state or federal permits.
 Please consult our office for further clarification on specific projects.

 The most basic principle of Illinois Drainage is that landowners are responsible for the drainage that occurs on their property and that landowners must accept surface water flowing naturally from higher ground.
 Additionally, landowners must accept whatever advantages or inconveniences of drainage nature places upon their land.
 What these advantages or inconveniences are ultimately depends on the level of one’s property in relation to the land around it.